 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of athletic trainers is projected to grow 19 percent from 2018 to 2028, much faster than the average for all occupations.
+Overall employment of athletic trainers is projected to grow 17 percent from 2021 to 2031 according to the U.S. Bureau of Labor Statistics.
+This is much faster than the average growth rate for all occupations.

 Athletic trainers need at least a bachelor’s degree from an accredited college or university.
 Master’s degree programs are also common and may be preferred by some employers.
 Degree programs have classroom and clinical components, including science and health-related courses, such as biology, anatomy, physiology, and nutrition.

 Assistant athletic trainers may become head athletic trainers, athletic directors, or physician, hospital, or clinic practice administrators.
 In any of these positions, they will assume a management role.
 Athletic trainers working in colleges and universities may pursue an advanced degree to increase their advancement opportunities.

 Discover some of the courses you will take pursuing a degree in Kinesiology.